mzipay/Aglyph/doc/source/index.rst

 :Release: |release|

-Aglyph is a Dependency Injection framework for Python 2.7+, supporting type 2 (setter) and type 3 (constructor) injection.
+Aglyph is a Dependency Injection framework for Python, supporting type 2 (setter) and type 3 (constructor) injection.

-Aglyph runs on `CPython <http://www.python.org/>`_ 2.7 and 3.1 - 3.4, and on
-recent versions of the `PyPy <http://pypy.org/>`_, `Jython <http://www.jython.org/>`_, `IronPython <http://ironpython.net/>`_, and `Stackless Python <http://www.stackless.com/>`_ variants.
+Aglyph runs on `CPython <http://www.python.org/>`_ 2.7 and 3.3+, and on recent versions of the `PyPy <http://pypy.org/>`_, `Jython <http://www.jython.org/>`_, `IronPython <http://ironpython.net/>`_, and `Stackless Python <http://www.stackless.com/>`_ variants.
 See :doc:`testing`